SalOne22/rimage/CONTRIBUTING.md

 1. Include a clear description of the changes you've made.
 2. Include a reference to any relevant issues or pull requests.
 3. Ensure that your code is well-documented and easy to understand.
-4. Sign your work (for more information, see [the Developer Certificate of Origin](https://developercertificate.org/)).

 ## Code Licensing